 Sometimes, though, fiction is a great means of gaining insight.
-In Mary Queen of Scots, Saoirse Ronan as Mary sneers to Elizabeth—you know, in that meeting they never had—“I will not be scolded by an inferior.”
-While it’s likely she never said it, it’s a great summary of her assumptions.
+Mary Queen of Scots, Saoirse Ronan as Mary sneers to Elizabeth, “I will not be scolded by an inferior.”
+They never met, remember.
+It’s unlikely she ever said it.
+But still it’s a great summary of her attitude.
 Since Mary regarded herself as the rightful queen, she saw Elizabeth as inferior to her.

 She was wrong.
 She was fatally wrong.
 You could say she was dead wrong.

 Hollywood has a recurring fascination with this two queens.
 Some classic films have featured great stars: Katharine Hepburn in Mary of Scotland (1936), Glenda Jackson as Elizabeth and Vanessa Redgrave in Mary Queen of Scots (1971), and of course Saoirse Ronan and Margot Robbie in the 2018 version.
 The Private Lives of Elizabeth and Essex (1939) starred Bette Davis as Elizabeth.
 It ended with a ridiculous scene of her screaming at the Earl of Essex that she’d do anything for him, he could have her throne.
 She just wanted him to apologize.

 Horsefeathers.
 I’ve seen the death warrant in the British Museum.
 When she signed that, she was furious.

 My favorite biography of Mary is Antonia Fraser’s Mary Queen of Scots.
 I don’t have a favorite biography of Elizabeth.
 There are more biographies of her than any other Tudor, and many are very good.
 University College professor Helen Hackett gave a list of her favorite books about Elizabeth , including some translations made by Elizabeth herself.
 None is a biography.
 I enjoyed Elizabeth I: CEO by historian and management analyst Alan Axelrod.